-- d) The details of how and where the orbit information is made available; - e) For any mission specific format, the format definition and its application.
+- d) The details of how and where the orbit information is made available: - e) For any mission specific format, the format definition and its application.

-General Comment: NOAA is moving away from FTP or HTTP over the Internet and moving to secure protocols such as HTTPS.
+General Comment: NOAA no longer uses FTP or HTTP over the Internet and has moved to secure protocols such as HTTPS.